How to Get Out of a Mortgage Without a Penalty

 Blending and extending

 In some cases, your lender may allow you to extend your mortgage before your term expires.
 This early renewal option is called a blend-and-extend mortgage.
 It gets its name from the fact that the interest rate of your existing mortgage gets blended with that of the new one to form a consolidated rate.
+This might be an attractive option if your motivation for getting out of your current mortgage is to take advantage of a lower mortgage rate or as a part of porting an existing mortgage.
 Best of all, the blend-and-extend mortgage does not usually require you to pay a penalty, but there may be administrative fees involved.

 Before you choose this option, it’s important to find out how your lender calculates your interest rate.
 When looking for a renewal option that aligns with your needs, you should take all associated costs and fees into account.

 Negotiating with your lender

 By thoroughly scanning the market for other mortgage products, you may find a mortgage from competing lenders with better rates.
 Take notes on what you find and consult your broker if necessary.
 They may know of some alternatives for you and can help you negotiate.

 Once you’ve compiled enough information, schedule a meeting with the lender to share your findings.
 If you arrive at the meeting properly prepared and your account is in good standing, the lender may be willing to match a competitor’s rate.
 Like many businesses, client retention is key for lenders.
 They do not like to lose clients to their competition and may be open to negotiation as a result.